Regional Day School Program for the Deaf

 - The deaf education program at Cooper High School serves students in grades 9-12.
 This program works closely with regular education academic, athletic, fine arts, and vocational programs.
 Students have access to an interpreter for all mainstreamed classes.
+Students also have an opportunity for specialized classes at The LIFT.
 Our goal is to successfully transition the students from high school to a technical or vocational junior college, university, or immediate entrance into the job market.

-- Abilene Regional Day School Program for the Deaf provides Itinerate Services for the deaf and hard of hearing students who do not attend deaf education classes in Abilene.
-The Itinerate teacher works with the student’s home campus to provide information, support, and updates for teachers and staff working with deaf and hard of hearing students.
+- Abilene Regional Day School Program for the Deaf provides itinerant services for the deaf and hard-of-hearing students who do not attend deaf education classes in Abilene.
+The itinerant teacher works with the student’s home campus to provide information, support, and updates for teachers and staff working with deaf and hard-of-hearing students.

-- Sign Language classes are offered for parents, staff, and the community annually.
+- Sign Language classes are offered for parents, staff, and the community each fall and spring.